anaef/nginx-lws/.devcontainer/README.md

 | `/opt/nginx` | Complete private AddressSanitizer NGINX installation and logs |

 No named or persistent volumes are used.
-Reopening or restarting the existing container preserves its build trees; rebuilding the DevContainer recreates them from the pinned source.
+Reopening or restarting the existing container preserves its build trees; rebuilding the DevContainer recreates them from the matching Ubuntu source.

 ## Normal development